Protestantism: Theology

 Two central figures of the Reformation, Martin Luther and John Calvin, depicted on a church pulpit; both Luther and Calvin emphasized making preaching a centerpiece of worship.

 The Bible translated into vernacular by Martin Luther.
-In Protestantism, the Bible is the supreme authority of scripture.
+In Protestantism, the Bible is the supreme authority.

 Many experts have proposed criteria to determine whether a Christian denomination should be considered part of Protestantism.
 A common consensus approved by most of them is that if a Christian denomination is to be considered Protestant, it must acknowledge the following three fundamental principles of Protestantism.

-Scripture alone
+Sola Scriptura

 The belief, emphasized by Luther, in the Bible as the highest source of authority for the church.
 The early churches of the Reformation believed in a critical, yet serious, reading of scripture and holding the Bible as a source of authority higher than that of tradition, though Lutherans cherish tradition for its role in maintaining order and transmitting the Gospel.
 The many abuses that had occurred in the Western Church before the Protestant Reformation led the Reformers to reject certain Roman Catholic traditions.
 In the early 20th century, a less critical reading of the Bible developed in the United States—leading to a "fundamentalist" reading of Scripture.
 Christian fundamentalists read the Bible as the "inerrant, infallible" Word of God, as do the Catholic, Eastern Orthodox, Lutheran and Anglican churches, but interpret it in a literalist fashion without using the historical-critical method.
 Methodists and Anglicans differ from Lutherans and the Reformed on this doctrine as they teach prima scriptura, which holds that Scripture is the primary source for Christian doctrine, but that "tradition, experience, and reason" can nurture the Christian religion as long as they are in harmony with the Bible (Protestant canon).

 Quakers and Methodists (inclusive of the holiness movement), as well as Radical Pietists, Pentecostals and Spiritual Christians emphasize the Holy Spirit and personal closeness to God.

 There was also a time when scripture became the new religious imagery.
 Reformed (Calvinist) theology drew out iconoclastic events when John Calvin arrived in Geneva in 1536.
 Calvin inherited a city where the old medieval Christian world, with its rituals, images, and pilgrims were taken apart.
-After the events of the iconoclast in 1566, scripture began to take place of the religious images that were previously removed.
+After the events of the iconoclasm in 1566, scripture began to take place of the religious images that were previously removed.
 These new text images turned scripture into a visual tool.
 The absence of traditional images created room for the joint idea of scripture with visual objects, generating a new imagery culture that focused on reading, understanding, and reflecting over observations.